The Mary Pickford is as legendary as the Hollywood starlet who inspired the concoction.

 Prohibition-era Havana saw a flood of American bartenders who suddenly found themselves without jobs in the U.S. after January 17, 1920.
 It was out of this scene that several famous classic cocktails emerged, including the Mary Pickford.

-The origin story of the cocktail named in her honor is somewhat fuzzy.
+The origin story of the cocktail named in Mary Pickford’s honor is somewhat fuzzy.
 It starts at the Hotel Nacional in 1920’s Havana.

 The drink was conceived, allegedly, by American ex-patriot bartender Eddie Woelke (also credited as the creator of the El Presidente cocktail) and English-born Fred Kaufman.
 Whether one or the other was more or less responsible for the creation is a point of debate.